tomerten/IBSLib/README.rst

 ODE
 ===

-The tables below show examples of the output of the ODE method with `maxsteps` set to two written to a csv file.
+The tables below show examples of the output of the ODE method, with `maxsteps` set to two in order to limit the output, written to a csv file.

 .. csv-table:: ODE Model using Piwinski Smooth